oa-333/elog/README.md

     ELOG_REPORT_LEVEL = ERROR

 As it can be seen, the log level of test.logger2 was changed from TRACE to INFO.

+NOTE: In case service discovery is enabled (i.e. when ELOG_ENABLE_CONFIG_PUBLISH_REDIS=ON), then the list command may be specified with non-interactive CLI, without any other parameters:

+    -l|--list Lists all connected processes, no parameter is required

+Here is an example output:

+    > elog_cli.exe --list

+    192.168.1.163:37801 elog_bench_app
+    192.168.1.104:50967 elog_bench_app

 ### Crash Handling